How Stigma Prevents People from Seeking Addiction Treatment

 • unfair representations – media, advertising, and other public venues often spread the stigma of addiction.

 • lack of support – family and friends are also burdened by the stigma.
 By distancing themselves, they can save face.
-They worry about being seen as corrupt of immoral themselves as if somehow it is their fault.
+They worry about being seen as corrupt or immoral themselves, as if somehow it is their fault.

 What Creates the Stigma?

 With drug addiction, the stigma was created by the actions of just a few abusers.
-The sight of the strung out junkie then washed over the media, making it seem as if every abuser looked and acted like these few individuals.
-As the media attention grew, so did the attention from government.
-It is unfortunate to say but the government’s antidrug public service announcements had a devastating effect.
+The sight of a strung-out junkie washed over the media, making it seem as if every abuser looked and acted like these few individuals.
+As the media attention grew, so did the attention from the government.
+It is unfortunate to say, but the government’s anti-drug public service announcements had a devastating effect.
 As fear and condemnation grew, so did the stigma of being an addict.

-• they are always addicts, they can never be anything else
+• They are always addicts and can never be anything else

 Get Help Today